leandher/tracking-time/README.md

 One of the main challenges I ran into was Authentication.
 This lead me to spend a few time on a research spike into OAuth using Firebase.
 I created a Context using React Context Api to handle with auth process and keep user information.

 At the end of the day, the technologies implemented in this project are React, React-Router-Dom, MomentJS, React Spinners, React Toastify, Firebase for auth and database, and a significant amount of VanillaJS, JSX, and CSS.
 I chose to use the `create-react-app` boilerplate to minimize initial setup, but I have to eject to configure MomentJs.

+## Next Steps

+Build a node API to keep users and do auth instead of Firebase